Ojerinde/Intrusion-Detection-System-Using-Machine-Learning/README.md

 - **Implicit Feature Selection**: Important features naturally appear more frequently in tree splits
 - **Probability Estimates**: Provides confidence scores via the proportion of trees voting for each class

-### Evaluation Metrics (Statistics)
+### Evaluation Metrics

-Performance is evaluated using accuracy, precision, recall, F1-score, and AUC-ROC, grounded in **probability theory** and **statistics** to quantify model reliability.
+Performance is evaluated using accuracy, precision, recall, F1-score, and AUC-ROC.

 ## System Architecture

-The system is designed with a modular architecture for scalability and maintainability, reflecting advanced **programming skills** and **algorithmic design**:
+The system is designed with a modular architecture for scalability and maintainability.

 1. **Data Loading (`data_loader.py`)**: Efficiently ingests NSL-KDD dataset CSVs, leveraging **database** principles for file-based data management.
 2. **Preprocessing (`preprocess.py`)**: Encodes categorical features and normalizes numerical data, applying **linear algebra** for matrix transformations.